n0wn3ss/autorecon/README.md

 Sometimes it is also important to know what external links are.

 ### 2) Ubuntu Docker
+It's because I thought that ubuntu os which can use other security tools would be good if docker is used continuously, not one-time.

 ## Trade-offs
 ### Good
-1) Gathering many information of domain
+1) Gathering much information of domain
 2) If using docker image, it's easy to use

 ### Not Good